Grilled Ginger-Soy Pork Chops

 These pork chops are something I’ve been making for more than 20 years, and when I used to cater houseboat trips at Lake Powell, everyone loved this recipe and one client called them “The World’s Best Pork Chops.”
 Since then I’ve made them over and over for guests, and they’ve always been a hit.

-And it’s the pork chop marinade recipe I use here that makes these grilled pork chops so amazing!
-In the Lake Powell days I used to make the pork chops with vermouth as the tenderizing ingredient in the marinade, but every time I gave someone the recipe they didn’t have vermouth, so I’ve been using rice vinegar in this recipe for the last few years.
+And it’s the ginger-soy pork chop marinade recipe I use here that makes these grilled pork chops so amazing!
+In the Lake Powell days I used to make these pork chops with vermouth as the tenderizing ingredient in the marinade, but every time I gave someone the recipe they didn’t have vermouth, so I’ve been using rice vinegar in this recipe for the last few years.
 And that was a perfect substitute and worked beautifully!

 What ingredients do you need for this recipe?